Shoe-Leather Politics

 During discussion in Nicco Mele's The Internet and Political Campaigns, I've been taken aback by the amount of tools and infrastructure that is often left by the wayside.
 The different systems and software for tracking voter data, predicting voter turnout, or strategically analyzing and leveraging undecided votes— developed and deployed with impressive turnaround— can simply disappear.
 Sometimes data makes its way back to the candidate's respective national committee; but, by and large as these teams dissolve, so too will the tools and infrastructure.2

-The introduction of the political scientist seems to mark a signficant change in this culture of disposability— studying the existing structure and methods in order to apply the same tactics to future social or political mobilization.
+The introduction of the political scientist seems to mark a significant change in this culture of disposability— studying the existing structure and methods in order to apply the same tactics to future social or political mobilization.
 In keeping with what Daniel Kreiss proffers in Prototype Politics, discussed in my last post, political scientists— drawing from an amalgamation of traditional marketing techniques, social sciences and behavioral psychology— seek to generate concrete and reproducible models of which strategies work and why.

-On the technical side, this conservationism sometimes manifests in post-election consultancies— rejecting the dissolution of months or years of work by redeveloping software and services as private-sector businesses.
+On the technical side, this accumulation of data sometimes manifests in post-election consultancies— rejecting the dissolution of months or years of work by redeveloping campaign software and services as private-sector businesses.
 What political scientists bring to the table is a new level of rigor and precision, proving or disproving even long-standing campaign methods with carefully constructed tests and analysis.
 For the veteran campaigner, inviting a political scientist or technical virtuoso within the walls of the inner circle— unsettling deeply entrenched conventions on how to distribute precious time and funds— takes a lot of convincing.
 However, for the pragmatic Dave Carney— indoctrinated into the business of campaigning since 1980— it became a simple question of cost:

 We spend a lot of money on mail and phones...
 If it's not working, let's spend it on things that do work, or don't spend it...
 There was more to it than doing the same old thing over and over.3

 Of course, this isn't an isolated incident.
 The rise of computing has marked an incredible paradigm shift that is still transforming many professions.
 During my undergraduate in architecture, this was evident in the fierce ideological rejection of computer-aided design (CAD) by those who had traditionally worked on hand-drafted drawings— now regarded as a laborious and antiquated practice among most modern designers.
-Digital rendering, Adobe Photoshop, parametric modeling, virtual reality tours, and other technical utilites for representing or expressing a space have become ubiquitous to the architectural firm.
+Digital rendering, Adobe Photoshop, parametric modeling, virtual reality tours, and other technical utilities for representing or expressing a space have become ubiquitous to the architectural firm.
 Yet some of these tools weren't even invented until the past decade!

 Similarly, the long-standing practices of political campaigns, though not entirely replaced or subsumed by the latest in technical innovation, are bound to be informed— even augmented— by these dramatic changes.
 Nevertheless, architects haven't stopped sketching— and canvassers haven't stopped knocking on doors.
 However, since the introduction of political scientists onto the campaign trail, those activities that had once been taken for granted have indeed faced renewed scrutiny— re-evaluated to test their relevance against new and changing contexts, demographics and media.